 Criteria for selection of the Judging Panel and Procedures of the Judging Panel

-The International ICT Awards Philippines, held annually, is one of the highly regarded events in the ICT industry, bringing the country’s best to center stage.
-Key elements to ensure the success of the International ICT Awards Philippines are well-defined and published criteria for the selection of the Panel of Judges, guidelines for judging, and appeal procedures.
+The International ICT Awards Philippines (IICTAP), held annually, is one of the highly regarded events in the ICT industry, bringing the country’s best to center stage.
+Key elements to ensure the success of IICTAP are well-defined and published criteria for the selection of the Panel of Judges, guidelines for judging, and appeal procedures.
 The Organizer of IICTAP, the Canadian Chamber of Commerce of the Philippines (CanCham), has updated and approved the following for implementation for the IICTAP in 2022.
 These criteria for selecting judges and judging procedures are public and posted on the IICTAP website.
 However, to avoid any risk of judging being possibly compromised (including supporting documentation being oriented to the known interests of judges rather than the set judging criteria) names of members of the IICTAP Judging Panel (Judging Panel) are withheld until the announcement of Winners.

 Criteria for selecting judges

 - The Judging Panel shall be comprised of seven (7) members.

 - Four (4) members shall be from within the ICT industry.